Last updated on May 26th, 2020 at 08:48 am

 Diapontia islands on the way to Italy

-Northwest of Corfu, several miles to Italy there are the small islands of Othoni, Erikoussa, Mathraki and several smaller islets as Diaplo, Gravia, and others which all together form the westernmost island cluster of Greece named Diapontian islands.
+Northwest of Corfu, several miles to Italy there are the small islands of Othonoi, Ereikoussa, Mathraki, and several smaller islets as Diaplo, Gravia, and others which all together form the westernmost island cluster of Greece named Diapontian islands.

-The Erikoussa or Merlera is the northernmost island in a distance of about 6 miles from Cape Drastis of Corfu.
+The Ereikoussa or Merlera is the northernmost island in a distance of about 6 miles from Cape Drastis of Corfu.
 The name is due to the many heathers on the island.

 It is an island full of olive trees, cypresses, sedges, and shrubs, with quiet beaches away from the bustle of the neighboring Corfu, therefore it is an ideal place for a quiet holiday.

 On the south coast is the beach of Porto, the main port of the island, and also two more settlements, Fyki at west and Bragkini at the east which is a small harbor and a beach with shallow water.